xtendui/xtendui/src/gatsby/markdown/hidden/future/googlelocator/index.md

 ## Usage

-Use this code to create a **google locator**.
 Search for "New York" to see it in action.

 [[noteDefault]]
 | This component uses [loader](/components/loader) see documentation for more info.